News

 Costs climbed with usage

 Olive's traffic grows with its user base, and frontier model pricing grows right along with it.
 Running every scan through a general-purpose model meant paying general-purpose prices for a narrow, repetitive task, with the bill rising every month.
+Huge models capable of writing code, generating complex outlines, and other general things are just not the right tool when it comes to use cases such as this.

 Switching frontier models did not fix it